akashsharma3030/pet-tracker-service/README.md

 * Run `Main` from `PetTrackerApplication.java`.

 ## APIs
-For Details input and output please refer to the Swagger API Swagger url will be available will application will by run via
+For Details input and output please refer to the Swagger API.</br>
-* `PetTrackerApplication.java'
+Swagger url will be available when application will  run </br>
 Swagger url:[http://localhost:8080/swagger-ui/index.html]
 ## Register
 Register/dog/Tracker-> This will register the dog tracker bassed upon Owner Id,Tracker Type.
 Since this api will only be used for Dog